-Common sense tells us that large floor joists are able to carry more load, and spacing joists closer together also increase the load-bearing capacity of a floor.
+Common sense tells you that large floor joists can carry more load, and spacing joists closer together also increase the load-bearing capacity of a floor.
 But larger is not always better when builders are constructing a home or adding a room addition.
 The extra two inches of vertical distance when a floor is framed with 2 x 10 joists rather than 2 x 12s can be quite important, for example.
 So the challenge to builders is to choose joists that are appropriate to the load they carry while maximizing space.

 Figuring load capacities and picking the right floor joist sizes and spacing is a more complicated task than you might imagine since there are many variables at play:

 - Load placed on the floor

 - Length that the joists span